AnnaKhiz/hobby_art_vue/README.md

 Password: 1

-The project is deployed [here](https://hobby-art-vue.vercel.app/), but remember, that some of the actions are still in progress.
+The project is deployed [here](https://hobby-art-vue.vercel.app/), but it is a free hosting and sometimes it is necessary to reload it.
+If you have problems with rendering, [contact me](khizhniak.work@gmail.com) to update it or run the project by cloning this repository.

 ### Used technologies:
 **Frontend**